 z [tuple] The metallicities by mass Z that the yield grid is sample on.

-- ValueError - The study or the element are not built into VICE - LookupError - study == "karakas10" and the atomic number of the element is \geq 29.
-The Karakas (2010) study did not report yields for elements heavier the nickel. - IOError [Occur's only if VICE's file structure has been modified] - The parameters passed to this function are allowed but the data file is not found.
+- ValueError - The study or the element are not built into VICE - LookupError - study == "karakas10" and the atomic number of the element is ≥ 29.
+The Karakas (2010) study did not report yields for elements heavier the nickel.